Managing the Configuration of the Instance¶

 password.
 If a specific password was not set, The value of the random password

 can be found through one of two different means:

 Log in over SSH with the key pair selected when the instance was created and examine the contents of the file located at

 /etc/motd-passwd.
 Select option 8 (Shell) from the console menu that is presented after log in and execute

 Alternatively, view the System Log for the instance in the EC2 Management Console.
 After the messages that are displayed that show the status of the boot process, a message should appear that indicates the value of the administrative password.

 The System Log output in the EC2 Management Console is not updated in real time and may take a few minutes to show up.
 It is preferable to explicitly set a password by passing a value in with the User Data field so the password will be known in advance.
 To allow a random password to be set, connect via SSH and find the value of the password after the instance is up without any delay.

 The message, using either of the methods mentioned, will look like this

 *** *** *** Admin password changed to: abcdefg *** ***

-Once you’ve determined your password and entered it into the login form, the pfSense Web GUI should be available to you.
+Once the password has been determined and entered into the login form, the pfSense® Plus GUI should be available.